silicondaydream/image-placeholder-service/README.md

 # Tend Image Placeholder

-A simple npm package to generate placeholder images for web design and development.
+A lightweight pachage to generate placeholder images for web design and development.

 ## **Features**